Happy

 Innsbruck and the Tyrol by Bike

-Just over the state border, nestled among the high Alpine peaks, Innsbruck watches over the slow-moving waters of the river for which it is named.
-It is the ideal starting point for embarking on a journey south along the Sunshine Cycling Trail, which, after passing the Brenner Pass, enters Italy.
-The capital of North Tyrol will welcome you with its Golden Roof (Goldenes Dachl) and that Central European air typical of cities beyond the Alps.
+Just over the border, nestled among the high peaks of the Alps, Innsbruck watches over the slow-moving waters of the river for which it is named.
+It is the ideal starting point for a journey south along the Sunshine Cycle Path, which enters Italy after crossing the Brenner Pass.
+The capital of North Tyrol welcomes you with its Golden Roof and the Central European air typical of cities beyond the Alps.

-To reach the Italian-Austrian border, you can follow the Eurovelo 7 long-distance route or jump on a train that will stop in the town of Brenner: the stop is just a few meters from the entrance of the bike path and this is the point from which we started pedaling… not before enjoying a good coffee!
+To reach the Italian-Austrian border, you can follow the Eurovelo 7 long-distance route or take the train that stops in the town of Brenner: the station is just a few meters from the start of the bike path, and this is where we started pedaling… not before enjoying a good coffee!

 Bike path, a bridge and mountains

 The crossing into Italy coincides with the entrance into the Eisack Valley and the beginning of the slow but inexorable descent from the Alps to the Po Valley.
-The cycle route follows the course of the river in part, until it enters the Adige at Bolzano, but in the first part the cycle route coincides with a former railway, decommissioned in 1999 as it was replaced with a long tunnel and redeveloped as a cycle-pedestrian route.
-The route on the old tracks enters the Fleres Valley, a side valley of the Eisack Valley, and then exits it by reaching Colle Isarco.
-We meet a mother with two small children who immediately engage in a challenge with yours truly.
-I have to surrender to their resourcefulness and the good excuse is the bucolic South Tyrolean landscapes that deserve a photo stop…see you guys further down the valley!
+Part of the route follows the river until it joins the Adige river at Bolzano, but the first part of the route follows an old railway line, which was abandoned in 1999 when it was replaced by a long tunnel and turned into a cycle-pedestrian path.
+The route follows the old tracks into the Fleres Valley, a side valley of the Eisack Valley, and then leaves it to reach Colle Isarco.
+We met a mother with two small children who immediately challenged me.
+I have to surrender to their ingenuity and the good excuse is the bucolic South Tyrolean landscapes that deserve a photo stop…see you guys further down the valley!

 Cyclist pedaling toward the entrance of a tunnel

-A short ascent is the only asperity before reaching Vipiteno, which is crossed by the route.
-The small town is well worth a visit, and after passing under the lofty Tower of the Twelve we return in a short time out of traffic and onto a protected site.
-Castel Tasso and Castel Pietra are typical examples of the multitude of manors from different eras found in these valleys.
+A short climb is the only bump before reaching Vipiteno, which the route crosses.
+The small town is well worth a visit, and after passing under the majestic Tower of the Twelve, you will soon find yourself out of the traffic and in a protected area.
+Castel Tasso and Castel Pietra are typical examples of the numerous castles from different periods that can be found in these valleys.
 We will lose count before we reach the end of the first day of cycling.

 Cobblestone street in a typical historic center of Trentino Alto Adige

-Between one pedal stroke and the next, we reach Fortezza, which owes its name to the huge Austro-Hungarian building of wartime origin that towers above the town.
-Right near the fortress is the bicycle “junction” that would lead to the Pustertal valley but that is not our destination today.
-We continue on and in no time we find ourselves, with a rather abrupt descent, at the gates of Brixen.
-If you love good wines, a visit to the ancient Novacella Abbey cannot be avoided.
-The bike path follows the course of the Eisack, staying on the edge of the old town.
-Brixen is also worth discovering so leave your bike at the post for a while and explore its narrow streets on foot.
+Between one pedal stroke and the next, we reach Fortezza, which owes its name to the huge Austro-Hungarian wartime building that dominates the town.
+Close to the fortress is the “junction” that would lead to the Val Pusteria, but that is not our destination today.
+We continue and in a short time, with a rather abrupt descent, we find ourselves at the gates of Brixen.
+If you like good wines, you should visit the ancient abbey of Novacella.
+The cycle path follows the course of the Eisack river, staying on the edge of the old town.
+Brixen is also worth discovering, so leave your bike for a while and explore the narrow streets on foot.

 Square with fountain and typical South Tyrolean buildings

-The Eisack becomes swollen by receiving the waters of the Rienza River coming down from the Pustertal valley, and over the millennia it has carved out the valley, which further on narrows to become almost a canyon.
-Not far from the narrowest point is Chiusa, a name that explicates its location and historical role as a customs town.
-Every kilometer is a discovery, and after the Sabiona monastery, the valley slopes are home to Trostburg Castle overlooking Ponte Gardena.
-The bike path in this section is atmospheric and meanders along the valley floor following the river.
-This section also follows the old trackbed of a now disused railway, and the arranged tunnels are illuminated by special photocells as we pass.
-The provincial capital is now close by, and all we have to do is pass Prato all’Isarco and Cardano to reach the city center, remaining practically always on a bicycle path.
-After about 100 km of the route immersed in the Alps, we then reach the first city of some size on the route.
-The local government has invested heavily in cycling, and Bolzano rightfully bears the appellation “bicycle city.”
-One can reach the heart of the city, Walther Square, by staying in the saddle to stop and admire the towering Gothic cathedral with its green and gold roof.
-Piazza delle Erbe and the well-known arcades are more pleasant to visit on foot, so the advice is to leave your bike in one of the many designated spaces and continue on your own two feet.
+The Eisack is swollen by the waters of the Rienza coming down from the Val Pusteria, and over the millennia it has carved out the valley, which narrows and becomes almost a canyon.
+Not far from the narrowest point is Chiusa, a name that explains its position and historical role as a customs town.
+Every kilometer is a discovery, and after the Sabiona Monastery, the slopes of the valley are home to the Trostburg Castle, which overlooks Ponte Gardena.
+The bike path in this section is atmospheric, meandering along the valley floor and following the river.
+This section also follows the old track of a now abandoned railroad, the tunnels of which are illuminated by special photocells as we pass.
+The provincial capital is now close at hand, and all we have to do is pass through Prato all’Isarco and Cardano to reach the city center, staying practically always on the bike path.
+After about 100 km of riding through the Alps, we reach the first town of any size on the route.
+The local government has invested heavily in cycling and Bolzano is rightly called the “bicycle city”.
+You can reach the heart of the city, Piazza Walther, by staying in the saddle and stopping to admire the towering Gothic cathedral with its green and gold roof.
+Piazza delle Erbe and the famous porticoes are more pleasant to visit on foot, so it is advisable to leave your bike in one of the many designated areas and continue on your own two feet.

 Cyclist pedaling on bike path and castle with walls on a hilltop